wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.      Expires November 21, 2015               [Page 3]
+Contavalli, et al.      Expires December 14, 2015               [Page 3]

-Internet-Draft         Client Subnet in DNS Querys              May 2015
+Internet-Draft         Client Subnet in DNS Querys             June 2015

    deployment.
 It is completely optional and can safely be ignored by